fleet-actions/ec2-runner-pool-manager/README.md

    mode is intended to be run on a schedule (e.g., via cron) to:
    - Update the Launch Template with the latest AMI or configuration.
    - Refresh GitHub registration tokens.
-   - Terminate instances that have exceeded maximum runtime or idle time.
+   - Terminate instances that have exceeded maximum runtime or idle time (thought instances themselves can safely self-terminate)
-   - Ensure a minimum number of idle runners are available

 ## ⚙️ Prerequisites